 Glasgow does share some similarities with Edinburgh, such as the medieval, gothic architecture that makes Edinburgh such a joy to explore.
 But Glasgow also bears some resemblance to cities in the US.
 To us, in some parts of Glasgow, it felt like we were walking through Baltimore or Pittsburgh.

 In fact, Glasgow is frequently used as the filming location for some US movies and TV shows.
 George Square doubled as Philadelphia for the movie World War Z starring Brad Pitt and the city center was used in the filming of the movie Fast & Furious 6.

 We arrived in Glasgow on a Friday night, after a long but amazing day driving down from the Highlands of Scotland.
-After checking into our hotel, the Premier Inn City Centre Glasgow, ate dinner at Sarti, and then crashed for the night.
+After checking into our hotel, the Premier Inn City Centre Glasgow, we ate dinner at Sarti and then crashed for the night.

 TreeZone Aerial Adventure Course, Loch Lomond

 Loch Lomond is just 45 minutes northwest of Glasgow by car.
 It’s a popular spot for residents of Glasgow to visit on the weekends.
 On Saturday morning, we made the exodus out of the city to TreeZone on Loch Lomond.
 This was Tyler and Kara’s chance to climb, zipline, and tightrope walk their way through an obstacle course in the trees.
 For them, it was pure fun and a great start to the day.

 TreeZone is located in Balloch, on the southern shore of Loch Lomond.
 It is open seven days a week all year long from 10 am to 5 pm.
 The minimum age to participate is 7 years old.
 For ticket prices and detailed information about the obstacle course, visit the TreeZone website.

 Pub Hopping in Glasgow